Rena Sofer

 Rena Sherel Sofer (born December 2, 1968) is an American actress, known for her appearances in daytime television, episodic guest appearances, and made-for-television movies.
 In 1995, Sofer received a Daytime Emmy Award for her portrayal of Lois Cerullo in the soap opera General Hospital.
 She reprised the role of Lois in October 2023.
 From 2013 to 2022, she played Quinn Fuller on the CBS soap opera The Bold and the Beautiful.

 Early life

 Sofer was born in Arcadia, California, the daughter of Susan Sofer (née Franzblau), a psychology professor, and Martin Sofer, an Orthodox rabbi.

-She moved with her father and brother David to Teaneck, New Jersey, in 1970.
-However, when Sofer was 5 years old, they resided in Western Pennsylvania.
-They lived in Ambridge, Pennsylvania, where her father led Beth Samuels Jewish Center.

-She later attended the Frisch School, a coeducational Modern Orthodox Jewish high school in Paramus, New Jersey.
+She grew up in New Jersey and Pennsylvania and attended the Frisch School.
 Sofer lived in North Bergen, New Jersey, where her father was rabbi of synagogue Temple Beth El.
 She graduated from North Bergen High School, then attended classes at Montclair State College.

 Career

 Daytime television

 Sofer first played Lois Marie Cerullo on General Hospital.
 Her first appearance was in 1993 as a band manager.
 However, her first high-profile role was as Rocky McKenzie on the daytime soap opera Loving (1988–1991).

 Sofer is perhaps best known for her role as Lois Cerullo on General Hospital (December 15, 1993 – September 24, 1996).
 She later returned as a guest star (February 7–17, 1997; September 30 – October 2, 1997).
 Her portrayal of the outrageous Lois won Sofer a Daytime Emmy Award in 1995 for Outstanding Supporting Actress in a Drama Series.

 In May 2013, it was announced that Sofer would join the CBS soap opera The Bold and the Beautiful, in a newly created role of Quinn Fuller; her first episode aired on July 12.
 After nine years on the canvas, Sofer opted to end her run in the role of Quinn; she last aired on August 29, 2022.

 On September 14, 2023, People announced Sofer would reprise the role of Lois on General Hospital after a 26-year absence.

 On October 24, 2025, it was announced that Sofer had ended her run on General Hospital as Cerullo.